Ricette di Sicilia

 - 6

-Arrange them on a serving plate, dust with icing sugar and serve immediately.
+Arrange the bignè on a serving plate, dust generously with icing sugar, and serve.

 💡 Tips and Variations